ZhenyanLuo/NCI_manual/Readme.md

 #### Why my job not run (both submitting job and interactive job)
-First, have a look at not running reason with following code, the comments under the JobID gives reason:
+First, run the following code to have a look at not running reason with following code, the comments under the JobID gives reason:

 ```
 qstat -u $USER -Esw